School holiday activities on a budget

 Want to get up close to Scotland’s largest mammal?
 The Red Deer Range in Galloway Forest Park runs regular events throughout summer to let you see these magnificent animals in real life.
 If marine life is more up your street, you can see leaping salmon at Rogie Falls, and maybe even porpoise and otters out west at Fishnish!
 In the Tweed Valley, spring time is the best season to find out all about the majestic ospreys who nest there once a year, while those keen to spot dam-building beavers should head to Knapdale in West Argyll.

-Some of our favourites are Ben A’an, with its spectacular views over the Trossachs, Ben Venue's (pictured) short, sharp peak, looking out over Loch Katrine, Cow Hill’s panoramas over Loch Linnhe and Ben Nevis, and the lovely Drummond Hill which lets you take in Loch Tay from above.
+Some of our favourites are Ben A’an, with its spectacular views over the Trossachs, Ben Venue's (pictured) short, sharp peak, looking out over Loch Katrine, and the lovely Drummond Hill which lets you take in Loch Tay from above.
 Plus, all the exercise is definitely a good excuse to get the whole family an ice cream treat afterwards!
 Scotland's Outdoor Access Code (SOAC) is one of the most generous and far-reaching in Europe, so take advantage of it - start exploring the wilderness today.

 With world class mountain biking trails on your front step why would you go anywhere else?
 Our world famous 7stanes destinations offer award-winning trails for all ages and abilities, and are easily accessible from Glasgow and Edinburgh.
 There are a ton of resources for beginners and enthusiasts alike over at our Mountain Biking page, and a list of the most popular trails, from the daredevil downhill courses at Glentress and Kirroughtree, which also have Skills Areas so you can practice your moves before hitting the trails; to thrill-packed Innerleithen, the winding forest trails at Mabie, and Dalbeattie, which features some incredible and challenging granite features on its rocky trails.

 There are also plenty of places to cycle without raising your heartrate through the roof.
 The Glentress Peel Bike Shop has hire bikes, and expert staff on hand with advice and tips for beginners.
 You can even book ahead during the busier summer months.
-Our website is packed full of resources too - check out our features on mountain bike safety, and our guide to trail markers and grades.
 You can also follow @7stanes on Twitter for live updates on trails, and the latest mountain biking news.

 Make new friends, go exploring and make memories for years to come.
 At our destinations, your little ones can try pretty much try out every activity under the sun.
 At Barnluasgan, wild swimming is very popular in the crystal-clear waters of Loch Coille-Bharr and Loch Dubh, and in the summer months, both are great locations for a spot of paddle boarding - remember to check the destination page before you go for info about water conditions.
 Up in Glenmore, you might assume sledging is a winter-only activity... but grass sledging has become incredibly popular, with sledges for rent, and other spring and summer activities like disc golf or hover archery.
 Nearby Loch Morlich is also the Highlands' most popular watersports destination, with kayaking, windsurfing, sailing and canoeing on offer from April to October.